najaeda/naja/README.md

 An application snippet can be found [here](https://github.com/xtofalex/naja/blob/main/src/snl/snippets/app).

 This "app" directory and its contents can be copied to start a new application.

+## Applications
+###  naja_x2y
+This simple [application](https://github.com/xtofalex/naja/blob/main/src/apps/x2y/NajaX2Y.cpp) allows to translate a netlist from a format to another.
+SNL to verilog or verilog to SNL.